Well into collaborative production

 Among them the most important is the love for their own planet, their country, their society.

 I’m from Sarawak, Malaysia.
 Sabah, the region nearby, is beautiful, it’s very well kept, they are good in ecotourism.
 Sarawak is all about natural resources.
-Trees were cut as crazy.
+Trees were cut like crazy.
 I met with my partners, friends at that time, and I said: things in Sarawak are bad, we should do something, increase awareness and communicate people the importance of caring about the environment and being creative in finding solutions.
 The initial idea was to open a hostel in Sarawak which would be sustainable, use waste materials, recycle and do many things like that.
 But we were 23 years old at that time, with no money.
 Starting a hotel was quite impossible.
 We saw a grant competition with a 40.000 ringgits prize [about 10000$].
 Still not enough to open a hostel, so I proposed the idea of making furniture using recycled material instead and creating an open source workshop where people can come and leave what they don't need, find what can be useful for them, borrow tools instead of buying them.

 Today Biji Biji is not only an open source workshop, it's so much more.
 It's a place where you can create, build, envision a better future, and above all, collaborate.

-I think the only way to make significant impact it’s to collaborate.
+I think the only way to make a significant impact it’s to collaborate.
 Team up and work together.
 Forget about doing everything alone, the best way is to work with as many people as possible.
 Share your idea.
 Don’t be afraid of people stealing it because if it’s a good idea more of that should happen.
 I never understood why people don’t want to share.
-If I want to buy a drill, but my neighbor already has one, why I don’t go to him and say: look, I wanted to buy a drill, but you have one already so maybe I buy a saw and in this way we have both a drill and a saw.
+If I want to buy a drill, but my neighbor already has one, why don't I go to him and say: look, I wanted to buy a drill, but you have one already so maybe I buy a saw and in this way we have both a drill and a saw.
 It has so much more sense.

 More about Biji Biji: biji-biji.com